42kmira/ft_fillit/README.md

 A flow chart of the project can be found in the [resources folder](https://github.com/MrColour/fillit/blob/master/resources/Fillit.pdf)
 Below is partial flowchart.

+As with my other projects the source code is a git copy of the project that I submitted to moulinette.

 <img height="400" src="https://github.com/MrColour/fillit/blob/master/resources/pdf_picture.png" />